 Removing the eyepiece gives a clearer view of the screen from further away.
-It is also easy to remove dust from the viewfinder screen and mirror when the eyepiece is detached.
+It is also easy to remove dust from the viewfinder screen and mirror when the eveniece is detached.

-1 Turn the eyepiece locking ring fully counterclockwise, to align the red marks on the locking ring and the viewfinder barrel.
+Turn the eyepiece locking ring fully counterclockwise, to align the red marks on the locking ring and the viewfinder barrel.

-2 Detach the eyepiece.
+Detach the eyepiece.